-Two small blocks of buildings shown on Swire's map of 1824 and Description
+Description Two small blocks of buildings shown on Swire's map of 1824 and

-Murphy's map of 1831, and depicted on the Ordnance Survey map of 1851 as a continuous range of nine properties separated by a covered passage, lying on the western side of Toad Lane in the southern part of the Site Area.
+Murphy's map of 1831, and depicted on the Ordnance Survey map of 1851 as a continuous range of nine properties separated by a covered passage, lying on the western side of Toad Lane and straddling the south-eastern boundary of the Site Area.
 The component buildings are all of different sizes, and are likely to have been dwellings, although were possibly used in addition for commercial or small-scale industrial trades.
 Several of the properties appear to have formal gardens to the rear, suggesting that the occupants enjoyed a degree of affluence.
+In the mid-19th century there is also a larger, communal, semi-circular formal garden to the rear of the properties, which included a small orchard or grove.
 The Ordnance Survey does not show any pavement lights against the buildings, suggesting that they did not have cellars.
 The footprint of the buildings remains largely unchanged until the 1960s, when they were demolished to enable the modern estate to be constructed.